hdoo7/VitalSIA/VISOS_Documentation.md

 ### **ContinuousTextListener**

-Handles continuous listening for trigger phrases and integrates with **AudioToText** for transcription.
+Handles continuous listening for trigger phrases.
+Thus combining the more complicated steamProcessing approach, which is use full for responding to a given trigger prhase or set of trigger phrases when no follow up listenning is required--as would be the case in a more complicated conversation. with **AudioToText** for transcription.

 #### **Properties**:
 - `audioToText`: Instance of `AudioToText`.